malept/premailer/docs/premailer.rst

 Relative URLs
 -------------

-Premailer transforms relative URLs in a HTML page into absolute URLs for all ``href`` and ``src`` attributes that are missing a protocol prefix (i.e. http://).
+Relative URLs in a HTML page are transformed into absolute URLs for all ``href`` and ``src`` attributes that are missing a protocol prefix (i.e. http://).
 For example, the following::